TheJacksonLaboratory/FunDataR/3_multivariate/lesson5.md

   from RNA samples taken from different biological specimens, the counts will vary not only because of the random nature of the sampling, but also due to systematic differences in the gene transcript levels between the biological specimens.
-This extra biolgical variation between specimens inflates the variance in the different counts.
+This extra biolgical variation between specimens inflates the variance of counts from different specimens.
 The scale parameter of the NB distribution allows us to estimate and account for this extra variance.

 ```